 Is a Root Canal the Right Treatment for You?

-Dr. Moldenhauer will be able to tell whether you need a root canal during an examination.
-As he examines your dentition, he will check for any underlying decay and gum disease as well as assess your medical history.
+We will be able to tell whether you need a root canal during an examination.
+As we examine your dentition, we will check for any underlying decay and gum disease as well as assess your medical history.

 A root canal can usually be performed in the same appointment and starts with the administration of a local anesthetic.
-Dr. Moldenhauer will then create a hole within the crown of your tooth to gain access to the pulp.
-He will remove the infected pulp and replace it with a composite resin material.
-Afterward, he will either seal the crown with a filling or replace it altogether.
+We will then create a hole within the crown of your tooth to gain access to the pulp.
+We will remove the infected pulp and replace it with a composite resin material.
+Afterward, we will either seal the crown with a filling or replace it altogether.

-If you would like more information about endodontics, or to find out whether a root canal is right for you, contact Dr. Moldenhauer and schedule an appointment!
+If you would like more information about endodontics, or to find out whether a root canal is right for you, contact us and schedule an appointment!